-In honor of Childhood Cancer Awareness Month in September, Beaumont Children’s is celebrating its patients and families by raising awareness about pediatric cancers through various activities.
+In honor of Childhood Cancer Awareness Month in September, Beaumont Children’s is celebrating its patients and families by raising awareness about pediatric cancers.

 Some activities include:

-- The placement of gold ribbons on trees on the campuses of Beaumont hospitals in Dearborn, Farmington Hills, Grosse Pointe, Royal Oak, Troy and Wayne beginning Aug.
-29.
+- The placement of gold ribbons on trees at the Beaumont Hospital, Royal Oak campus beginning Aug.
+31.

 - Cancer is the No. 1 cause of death from disease among children.